 Video of the Day

 The idea of three different body types, known as somatype theory, has been around since the 1940s.
 Back then, experts believed that every body fit neatly into one of three categories based on characteristics like body fat and muscle.
 And that each type was basically genetically determined to only ever look a certain way that could never be changed.
-(The theory also stipulated that certain body types were prone to certain personality traits…which is clearly, uh, insane.)
+(The theory also stipulated that certain body types were prone to certain personality traits…which is clearly, uh, ridiculous.)

 Today, the idea that your body is preprogrammed to have a certain look or shape that can never be changed doesn't hold much ground, according to the National Academy of Sports Medicine (NASM).